MartinKondor/PhiLang/README.md

 - [X] Parser reads the program text.
 - [ ] Lexer makes a parse tree (AST).
 Finds syntax errors, recognize out statements and expressions, save tokens to the AST.
 - [ ] Parser makes semantic analysis of the parse tree -- finds semantic errors, type errors, resolves types, figures out lexical scopes resolves variable names.
-Creates Action Tree (AT).
+Creates Concrete Syntax Tree (CST).
-- [ ] Executes the code according to the AT.
+- [ ] Executes the code according to the CST.

 ### Parser

 The parser reads a Phi program as a text (1) and figures out evaluation order of expressions according to the AST.
 (3)

-The parser adds structure to to the AST tokens then produces and creates an Action Tree or AT.
+The parser adds structure to to the AST tokens then produces and creates a Concrete Syntax Tree or CST.
 (4)

 ### Lexer